LaussenLabs/atriumdb/sdk/docs/source/cli.rst

 Import Command
 ==============

 The ``import`` command is currently under development and will be available in a future release.
-It will allow users to import data into an Atriumdb dataset from various file formats.
+It will allow users to import data into an AtriumDB dataset from various file formats.

 For now, anything import could do you can do with export by switching the source and target datasets.

 Cohort Files
 ============

 Cohort files are a convenient way to specify a set of export parameters in a single file.
-The Atriumdb CLI supports YAML-formatted cohort files, which can be used with the ``--cohort-file`` option in the ``export`` command.
+The AtriumDB CLI supports YAML-formatted cohort files, which can be used with the ``--cohort-file`` option in the ``export`` command.

 Here's an example of a cohort file: